HariSekhon/Nagios-Plugins/README.md

 ### Updating ###

-Run ```make update``` which will do a git submodule update as well as a git pull.
-The git submodule update is necessary to pick up corresponding library updates.
+Run ```make update```.
+This will git pull and then git submodule update which is necessary to pick up corresponding library updates in the lib submodule

 ### Usage --help ###